Music: Thin Lizzy

 - Subdued Section: More common in the bands' earlier period.

 - Super Group: Technically whilst Gary Moore was in the band in 1979, as he had already cemented himself as a solo act by this point.
 Somewhat of a subversion in that he not only had been briefly part of the band in 1974, but he also was part of Lynott's previous band Skid Row (not to be confused with the American band of the same name).

 - Towards the end of their existence, the band briefly featured Midge Ure, first on guitar, then later on keyboards.
 He played with the band live, as well as played on and co-wrote a handful of recordings.
 He would soon after join Ultravox as their new vocalist (including their biggest hit Vienna) and also co-organised Live Aid with Bob Geldof.

 - Three Chords and the Truth: Lynott's writing style was often based around this, but the production and arrangement would usually transform them into something more elaborate.

 - This song is fully in effect on songs like "The Boys Are Back In Town" and its clones "Get Out Of Here" and "No One Told Him".

-- Title Only Chorus: "The Boys Are Back In Town", "Rosalie", and "Get Out Of Here".
+- Title Only Chorus: "Look What The Wind Blew In", "Things Ain't Working Out Down On The Farm", "Call The Police", "The Boys Are Back In Town", "Rosalie", and "Get Out Of Here".